aiadvocates/pytorchblitz/transform/transform.md

 ```
 NOTE: ToTensor only normalized image data that is in PIL mode of (L, LA, P, I, F, RGB, YCbCr, RGBA, CMYK, 1) or if the numpy.ndarray has dtype = np.uint8.
 In the other cases, tensors are returned without scaling.
 ```

-### Lambda: Reshape

-The second transform in the array is the `transform.Lambda` which applys a user-defined lambda as a transform.
-The lambda function we created uses numpy to reshape the images from the 28 x 28 pixel grayscale arrays and flatten them so it becomes a row of 784 pixels of numbers for each image.

 ## Target_Transform: Labels
 Example: